-Music is often regarded as a uniquely human phenomenon.
-Yet many components of music cognition may have deep roots in brain functions shared with other animals.
-For example, the perception of certain pitch combinations as rough (e.g., two pitches separated by a semitone, such as C and C#) likely has its origins in auditory processing mechanisms shared with other species, as evidenced by research with nonhuman primates.
-Hence humans likely resemble other primates in hearing pitch roughness, though we may be the only primate that forms aesthetic preferences for consonant and dissonant musical intervals based on this percept.4-6
+Music is often regarded as a uniquely human phenomenon.1 Yet many components of music cognition may have deep roots in brain functions shared with other species.2 For example, the perception of certain pitch combinations as sounding rough (e.g., two pitches separated by a semitone, such as C and C#) likely has its origins in the mechanics of the peripheral auditory system of vertebrates.
+Hence all primates probably perceive such roughness,3 though humans may be the only primates that form aesthetic preferences based on this percept.^{4,5,6}

-The study of musically relevant abilities in other species can address the evolutionary and neural foundations of human musical abilities.
+The study of musically-relevant abilities in other species can thus address the evolutionary and neural foundations of human musical abilities.
 One such ability is beat perception and synchronization (BPS), defined as the ability to perceive a beat in music and synchronize bodily movement with it.
-BPS is a human universal: every known culture has some form of music with a periodic beat to which listeners synchronize their movements (e.g., in dance).
-This response to music is not commonly observed in other animals.
-Recently, there has been growing interest in finding out whether BPS is a uniquely human ability, possibly reflecting a biological adaptation for music-making.9-11
+BPS is a human universal: every known culture has some form of music with a periodic beat to which listeners synchronize their movements (e.g., in dance).^{7,8} This response to music is not commonly observed in other animals.
+Recently, there has been growing interest in finding out whether BPS is a uniquely human ability, possibly reflecting a biological adaptation for music-making.^{9,10,11}

-Hence many researchers were intrigued by a 2007 video of a sulphur-crested cockatoo (Cacatua galerita eleonora) dancing to music.
-In this video, the bird (named "Snowball") was apparently synchronizing his movements, including head bobs and foot steps, in clear relation to the musical beat.
-(The video can be seen by searching YouTube for "snowball dancing cockatoo.")
-This was the first inkling to researchers that a nonhuman animal could synchronize to music.
-Soon thereafter, we conducted a controlled experiment with Snowball involving suppression of human movement (to avoid rhythmic cueing) and manipulation of musical tempo.
-We found that Snowball exhibits genuine synchronization to a musical beat, and that he can synchronize at several different musical tempi, which we created by slowing down or speeding up a song.
-Because of the popularity of Snowball's dancing on the internet, many other pet owners have posted videos of their parrots moving to music (in fact, the website BirdChannel.com recently hosted the world's first bird dance contest).
-Hence it appears that Snowball is not unique, and that BPS is not the sole province of humans.
+Hence many researchers were intrigued by a 2007 video of a sulphur-crested cockatoo (Cacatua galerita eleanora) dancing to music.
+In this video, the bird (named "Snowball") was apparently synchronizing his movements (including head bobs and foot steps) in clear relation to the musical beat.
+This was the first inkling that a nonhuman animal could synchronize to music.
+Soon thereafter, we conducted a controlled experiment with Snowball, involving suppression of human movement (to avoid rhythmic cueing) and manipulation of musical tempo.
+We found that Snowball exhibits genuine synchronization to a musical beat, and that he can synchronize at several different musical tempi spanning a range from 106 to 130 beats per minute.12 Due to the popularity of Snowball's dancing on the internet (e.g., on YouTube), many other pet owners have posted videos of their parrots moving to music (in fact, the website BirdChannel.com recently hosted the world's first bird dance contest).
+Hence it appears that Snowball is not unique,13 and that BPS is not the sole province of humans.